priyanshi-ii/priyanshi-ii/README.md

 # Hey there! 👋 I'm PRIYANSHI

-🎓 Computer Science 4th-year Undergraduate Student | 🌐 Web Developer | 🐍 Python Enthusiast
+🎓 Computer Science 4th-year Undergraduate Student | 🐍 Python Enthusiast

 Welcome to my GitHub profile!
 I'm passionate about technology, coding, and creating engaging web experiences.
 I'm currently in my final year of studying Computer Science and have a keen interest in web development and programming with Python.